triplepackage/ring-videos-to-aws-s3/README.md

-# Ring Videos to AWS S3
+# Ring Videos to AWS S3 and Dropbox
-Python script to download Ring videos and copy them to S3
+Python script to download Ring videos and copy them to AWS S3 and Dropbox

 Install pre-requisites
 <pre>